logzio/documentation/docs/user-guide/observability/faq.md

 ### How do I provide feedback or report issues with the Observability IQ Assistant?

-You can provide feedback or report issues using the **Share Your Feedback** button located at the top of the Observability IQ Assistant interface.
+Use the **Share Your Feedback** button at the top of the Observability IQ Assistant interface to provide feedback or report issues.